 10. Native Advertising

 Viewers, followers and consumers are getting wise to the tricks of advertisers, and it’s becoming harder and harder to maintain their attention and earn their trust.
 Native advertising means integrating your advertising efforts into content that already provides value to readers and viewers.
-For this reason, it tends to be more effective.
+For this reason, Marketing Trends to be more effective.
 Look for ways to weave your products and offerings into a larger narrative, instead of just blasting people with ads.

 11. Marketing Automation